ellisp/blog-source/_posts/2026-01-01-new-caledonia-nickel.md

 <object type="image/svg+xml" data='/img/0310-nickel-prices.svg' width='100%'><img src='/img/0310-nickel-prices.png' width='100%'></object>

 The structural increase in price was associated with the demand for nickel in batteries, including in electric vehicles.
 The 2022 spike came about from a genuine squeeze in supply when Russia invaded Ukraine, and fear about Russian nickel going off the market.
 Prices then fell because of Indonesian supply coming on line, and the rise of nickel-free electric vehicle batteries.

+When prices go down, of course the value of exports goes down even if volumes stay the same.
+But when the price is going down because of more competititon, volume goes down as well.
+And the impact can be strong enough to lead whole mines to close (as has been the case in New Caledonia).

 Code for the world nickel prices data, which comes from the USA Federal Reserve data system (FRED):